Tom O'Brien (American football): Boston College

 The 2001 season was a satisfying one for O'Brien as the Eagles finished 8–4 and ranked in the top 25 in both major polls, capped by a 20–16 win over SEC powerhouse Georgia in the Music City Bowl.
 A 21–17 victory over Notre Dame gave the Eagles two wins in three years against their archrivals.
 Boston College gave eventual national champion Miami by far its biggest scare of the entire season at Alumni Stadium as the Hurricanes were able to pull out a victory only in the final seconds.
 Running back William Green rushed for 1,559 yards and was the second-leading rusher in the country and a consensus first-team All-America pick.
 Green (16th, Cleveland Browns) and offensive tackle Marc Colombo (29th, Chicago Bears) were selected in the first round of the NFL draft, the first time two BC players were picked in the first round.

 Over the next few years, the team posted respectable won-lost records and continued to win bowl games.
 In 2002, BC went 9–4 and won the Motor City Bowl, in 2003 they were 8–5 with a victory in the San Francisco Bowl and finished 9–3 in 2004 with a win in the Continental Tire Bowl.
 The year 2004 would be the Eagles final campaign in the Big East.
-They finished the season in a four-way tie atop the league and closed the season ranked #21 in both major polls.
+They finished the season in a four-way tie atop the league for their first (and so far only) football conference championship and closed the season ranked #21 in both major polls.

 BC won eight straight postseason bowl games, the first six under O'Brien, between 2000 and 2008.
 BC ranked sixth nationally in Student-Athlete GPA for 2004–05.